tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/HadoopInstalling.md

 -   Then that means that your are already logged in!, so you need to logout first!
 -   To logout, start ubuntu image using Basic Session from the top bar of Hyber-V window, then login, then open terminal and then logout using sudo pkill -KILL -u <username> or gnome-session-quit
 -   Then go back to "Enhanced Session" and login again!

+## Configure your VM to make it use the extenal network, to be able to access it from outside using ssh

+***NOTE***  This will only work if the remote pc is in the same local network !

+1. Open Hyper-V manager then clicl on "Action" from the top bar
+2. Then choose "Virtual Switch Manager..."
+3. Then Choose "External" then "Create Virtual Switch"
+4. Then Click on "Apply" then "OK"

+*Now we want to assign that new network switch we created to our Virtual Machine*

+1. Right click on the vm in "Virtual Machine" found in the Hyper-V Manager
+2. Then choose "settings"
+3. Then click on "Network Adapter"
+4. Then choose the recently created Virtual Switch then "Apply" then "OK"

+*Finally inside your VM you should assing a static ip to it, to be able to access it from remote pc*

+***You can refer to "Guide on how to setup Remote access to your VM" in this file***

 # Assigning the correct RAM memory, Local storage to your VM
 ***NOTE***  THis a necessaty step as the space of Hadoop and Ranger will take more than the default allocated space at